 In Open Access journals, a paper or article is not behind a paywall, so a publisher recovers the costs of processing and publishing through APCs.
-Articles that are available to read for everyone benefit unaffiliated researchers who don’t have access to an institutional library and institutions in developing countries that cannot afford to subscribe to many journals.
+Articles that are available to read for everyone in international journals benefit unaffiliated researchers who don’t have access to an institutional library and institutions in developing countries that cannot afford to subscribe to many journals.

 APCs have become the dominant business model for Open Access journals, particularly with commercial publishers.
 While APCs tend to be higher in hybrid journals, some pure Open Access publications do not charge an APC if they are funded by institutions or membership models.
-In other cases, journals that charge low APCs offset costs by online availability, supported by streamlined technological processes – which does not incur many publication and distribution costs.
+In other cases, Open Access journals that charge low APCs offset costs by online availability, supported by streamlined technological processes – which does not incur many publication and distribution costs.

 Many funders are happy to pay for APCs to diffuse the research as widely as possible and some institutional libraries offer offsetting deals (known as Transformative Agreements) to researchers who wish to publish Gold Open Access, enabling the researchers to publish at no cost or at a reduced fee.
-In some cases, publishers might waive the fee in case of hardship or geographic location – for instance if the academic is based in a low-income country.
+In some cases, academic journal publishers might waive the fee in case of hardship or geographic location – for instance if the researcher is based in a low-income country.

 Overall, APC prices are based on these criteria: